notAperson535/OneClick-macOS-Simple-KVM/README.md

-sudo zypper in qemu-tools qemu-kvm qemu-x86 qemu-audio-pa python3-pip  # for openSUSE Tumbleweed sudo dnf install qemu qemu-img python3 python3-pip # for Fedora sudo eopkg install qemu # for Solus OS sudo emerge -a qemu python:3.8 dev-python/pip # for Gentoo
+sudo zypper in qemu-tools qemu-kvm qemu-x86 qemu-audio-pa python3-pip  # for openSUSE Tumbleweed sudo dnf install qemu qemu-img python3 python3-pip # for Fedora sudo eopkg install qemu # for Solus OS sudo emerge -a qemu python dev-python/pip # for Gentoo
 ```

 If you are installing on Solus OS, extracting qemu may take a while, so be patient.